Yes, paperless LOLER records are legally valid. Here is why.

 Do I need to keep paper backups of LOLER reports?+

-No — provided your digital storage is reliable and recoverable.
+No, provided your digital storage is reliable and recoverable.
 HSE does not require paper backups.
 However, if your digital system fails and you cannot produce records, you are in the same position as if the records were lost.
 Use a cloud-based system with automatic backups rather than local storage only.

 What happens if my phone or tablet loses data during an offline inspection?+

 With properly designed offline-capable software, data is stored locally on the device and synced to the cloud when connectivity is restored.
 The local copy acts as a buffer against connection loss.
-Data is not lost unless the device itself is damaged before syncing.
-Always ensure sync has completed before closing the app after an inspection.
+Data is not lost unless the device is damaged before syncing.
+Always confirm sync has completed before closing the app after an inspection.